kupababra/kupababra/README.md

 echo "Never go with the mainstream, choose your own path." – written by Idefix. echo "Turn away from doubt, follow your vision, and see it through." - wb Idefix. echo "Survived the darkness, now enjoy the light.
-Try not to break the server." - retired BOFH 🌑💡🖥️💀
+Try not to break the server." - retired BOFH 🌑💡🖥️💀 echo "🦹‍♂️ Thief, ever wonder why a stick has two ends? 🪵🤔" written by id3fix
 ```
 ## 👓 Geek Code
 ```